TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       Introduced the ``__prepare__`` namespace hook

-Executing the class body
+Executing the kundi body
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::
     single: class; body

-The class body is executed (approximately) as ``exec(body, globals(), namespace)``.
-The key difference from a normal call to :func:`exec` is that lexical scoping allows the class body (including any methods) to reference names from the current and outer scopes when the class definition occurs inside a function.
+The kundi body is executed (approximately) as ``exec(body, globals(), namespace)``.
+The key difference kutoka a normal call to :func:`exec` is that lexical scoping allows the kundi body (including any methods) to reference names kutoka the current and outer scopes when the kundi definition occurs inside a function.

-However, even when the class definition occurs inside the function, methods defined inside the class still cannot see names defined at the class scope.
+However, even when the kundi definition occurs inside the function, methods defined inside the kundi still cannot see names defined at the kundi scope.
-Class variables must be accessed through the first parameter of instance or class methods, or through the implicit lexically scoped ``__class__`` reference described in the next section.
+Class variables must be accessed through the first parameter of instance or kundi methods, or through the implicit lexically scoped ``__class__`` reference described in the next section.

 .. _class-object-creation:

-Creating the class object
+Creating the kundi object
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::
     single: __class__ (method cell)
-    single: __classcell__ (class namespace entry)
+    single: __classcell__ (kundi namespace entry)

-Once the class namespace has been populated by executing the class body, the class object is created by calling ``metaclass(name, bases, namespace, **kwds)`` (the additional keywords passed here are the same as those passed to ``__prepare__``).
+Once the kundi namespace has been populated by executing the kundi body, the kundi object is created by calling ``metaclass(name, bases, namespace, **kwds)`` (the additional keywords passed here are the same as those passed to ``__prepare__``).

-This class object is the one that will be referenced by the zero-argument form of :func:`super`. ``__class__`` is an implicit closure reference created by the compiler if any methods in a class body refer to either ``__class__`` or ``super``.
-This allows the zero argument form of :func:`super` to correctly identify the class being defined based on lexical scoping, while the class or instance that was used to make the current call is identified based on the first argument passed to the method.
+This kundi object is the one that will be referenced by the zero-argument form of :func:`super`. ``__class__`` is an implicit closure reference created by the compiler if any methods in a kundi body refer to either ``__class__`` or ``super``.
+This allows the zero argument form of :func:`super` to correctly identify the kundi being defined based on lexical scoping, while the kundi or instance that was used to make the current call is identified based on the first argument passed to the method.

 .. impl-detail::

-   In CPython 3.6 and later, the ``__class__`` cell is passed to the metaclass as a ``__classcell__`` entry in the class namespace.
-If present, this must be propagated up to the ``type.__new__`` call in order for the class to be initialised correctly.
+   In CPython 3.6 and later, the ``__class__`` cell is passed to the metaclass as a ``__classcell__`` entry in the kundi namespace.
+If present, this must be propagated up to the ``type.__new__`` call in order for the kundi to be initialised correctly.
    Failing to do so will result in a :exc:`RuntimeError` in Python 3.8.

-When using the default metaclass :class:`type`, or any metaclass that ultimately calls ``type.__new__``, the following additional customisation steps are invoked after creating the class object:
+When using the default metakundi :class:`type`, or any metakundi that ultimately calls ``type.__new__``, the following additional customisation steps are invoked after creating the kundi object:

 * first, ``type.__new__`` collects all of the descriptors in the class namespace that define a :meth:`~object.__set_name__` method;
 * second, all of these ``__set_name__`` methods are called with the class being defined and the assigned name of that particular descriptor;
-* finally, the :meth:`~object.__init_subclass__` hook is called on the immediate parent of the new class in its method resolution order.
+* finally, the :meth:`~object.__init_subclass__` hook is called on the immediate parent of the new kundi in its method resolution order.

-After the class object is created, it is passed to the class decorators included in the class definition (if any) and the resulting object is bound in the local namespace as the defined class.
+After the kundi object is created, it is passed to the kundi decorators included in the kundi definition (if any) and the resulting object is bound in the local namespace as the defined class.

-When a new class is created by ``type.__new__``, the object provided as the namespace parameter is copied to a new ordered mapping and the original object is discarded.
-The new copy is wrapped in a read-only proxy, which becomes the :attr:`~object.__dict__` attribute of the class object.
+When a new kundi is created by ``type.__new__``, the object provided as the namespace parameter is copied to a new ordered mapping and the original object is discarded.
+The new copy is wrapped in a read-only proxy, which becomes the :attr:`~object.__dict__` attribute of the kundi object.

 .. seealso::